-For MSS entities that have elected net Settlement regardless of other MSS optional elections (i.e., Load following or not, or RUC opt-in or out), unlike non-MSS resources, the RUC Bid Cost Shortfall or RUC Bid Cost Surplus and RTM Bid Cost Shortfall or RTM Bid Cost Surplus is treated at the MSS level and not at the resource specific level, and is calculated as the RUC Bid Cost Shortfall or RUC Bid Cost Surplus and RTM Bid Cost Shortfall or RTM Bid Cost Surplus of all Bid Cost Recovery Eligible Resources within the MSS.
-In calculating the Energy RTM Market Revenue for all the resources within the MSS as provided in Section 11.8.4.2, the CAISO will use the FM-M MSS Price or the RTD MSS Price, as applicable.
-The RUC Bid Cost Shortfall, RUC Bid Cost Surplus, and RTM Bid Cost Shortfall, and RTM Bid Cost Surplus for Energy, RUC Availability and Ancillary Services are first calculated separately for the MSS for each Settlement Interval of the Trading Day, with qualified Start-Up Bid Costs, qualified Minimum Load Bid Costs, and gualified Multi-Stage Generator Transition Bid eCosts included into the RUC Bid Cost Shortfalls, RUC Bid Cost Surpluses, and RTM Bid Cost Shortfalls, and RTM Bid Cost Surpluses of Energy calculation.
-The MSS's overall RUC Bid Cost Shortfall or RUC Bid Cost Surplus, and RTM Bid Cost Shortfall or RTM Bid Cost Surplus is then calculated as the algebraic sum of the RUC Bid Cost Shortfall or RUC Bid Cost Surplus and RTM Bid Cost Shortfall or RTM Bid Cost Surplus for Energy and the RUC Bid Cost Shortfall or RUC Bid Cost Surplus and RTM Bid Cost Shortfall or RTM Bid Cost
+For MSS entities that have elected net Settlement regardless of other MSS optional elections (i.e., Load following or not, or RUC opt-in or out), unlike non-MSS resources, the RUC Bid Cost Shortfall or RUC Bid Cost Surplus and RTM Bid Cost Shortfall or RTM Bid Cost Surplus is treated at the MSS level and not at the resource specific level, and is calculated as the RUC Bid Cost Shortfall or RUC Bid Cost Surplus and RTM Bid Cost Shortfall or RTM Bid Cost Surplus of all BCR Eligible Resources within the MSS.
+In calculating the Energy RTM Market Revenue for all the resources within the MSS as provided in Section

-Surplus for Ancillary Services for each Settlement Interval.
+11.8.4.2, the CAISO will use the FM-M_MSS Price or the RTD MSS Price, as applicable.
+The RUC_Bid Cost Shortfall, RUC Bid Cost Surplus, and RTM Bid Cost Shortfall, and RTM Bid Cost_Surplus for Energy, RUC Availability and Ancillary Services are first calculated separately for the MSS for each Settlement Interval of the Trading Day, with qualified Start-Up Bid_Costs, qualified Minimum Load Bid_Costs, and qualified Multi-Stage Generator tTransition Bid eCosts included into the RUC Bid Cost Shortfalls, RUC Bid Cost Surpluses, and RTM Bid Cost Shortfalls, and RTM Bid Cost_Surpluses of Energy calculation.
+The MSS's overall RUC Bid Cost Shortfall or RUC Bid Cost Surplus, and RTM Bid Cost Shortfall or RTM Bid Cost_Surplus is then calculated as the algebraic sum of the RUC Bid Cost Shortfall or RUC Bid Cost Surplus and RTM Bid Cost Shortfall or RTM Bid Cost_Surplus for Energy and the RUC Bid Cost Shortfall or RUC Bid Cost Shortfall or RTM Bid Cost Shortfall or RTM Bid Cost Shortfall or RUC Bid Cost for and RTM Bid Cost Shortfall or RTM Bid Cost Surplus for Energy and the RUC Bid Cost Shortfall or RUC Bid Cost Shortfall or RTM Bid Cost Shortfall or RTM Bid Cost Shortfall or Ancillary Services for each Settlement Interval.